 - Discuss the role of dopamine and Lewy bodies in Parkinson’s disease.

 - Spell out the role of gene therapy in the treatment of PD.

 - Explain biomarkers and appraise commonly used PD rating scales.

 - Specify the most common motor symptoms found in PD.

-- Evaluate risk factors for fall and the various clinical tests for balance.
+- Evaluate risk factors for falls and the various clinical tests for balance.

 - Describe non-motor aspects and symptoms associated with PD.

 - List common cognitive changes that occur as PD progresses.